-The Office of Human Resources provides training on Adelphi University's Anti-discrimination, Harassment (Including Sexual Misconduct/Title IX) and Retaliation Policy.
+The Office of Community Concerns and Resolution provides training on Adelphi University's Antidiscrimination, Harassment (Including Sexual Misconduct/Title IX) and Retaliation Policy.
 We can customize our training to meet your needs and the needs of your audience.
 Our goal is to help university community members understand Title IX and our Sexual Misconduct Policy.
-If you would like to request training for your group of staff, faculty, or students, please complete the following form at adelphi.edu/hr/training/.
+If you would like to request training for your group of staff, faculty, or students, please complete the following form at adelphi.edu/title-ix/training/request-title-ix-training.

 Our campus educational outreach efforts on sexual assault, domestic violence, dating violence, and stalking include a campus-wide poster campaign, a student created "It's on Us" video, which we feature on our website.
 We also provide a comprehensive "Frequently Asked Questions" on our website as well as the below brochures to provide information to our students on sexual assault, domestic violence, dating violence, and stalking.